duclos-cavalcanti/duclos-cavalcanti/README.md

 Welcome, glad to see you came across my Github Profile.

 I'm a Computer and Electrical Engineer from the Technical University of Munich.
 Currently, finishing an [M.Sc.
 Degree](https://github.com/duclos-cavalcanti/master-arbeit) through a visiting graduate student program at the [New York University](https://www.nyu.edu/).
-I'm collaborating with [Dr.Sivaraman](https://anirudhsk.github.io/) and his research team at [Systems@NYU](https://news.cs.nyu.edu/) on a project around high-performance and scalable multicasting financial exchange's in the cloud.
+I'm collaborating with [Dr.Sivaraman](https://anirudhsk.github.io/) and his research team at [Systems@NYU](https://news.cs.nyu.edu/) on a project around a high-performant and scalable multicasting solution for financial exchange's in the cloud.

 Please, feel free to browse through my projects or reach out to me directly.